-Some phones debut with lineups and fanfare -- the flagships, the moneymakers.
-Others are unceremoniously ushered into a lineup, stinkers from the beginning.
-But there's a third group that lack flashy debuts -- phones that are still worth a look: the Sprint Flash is one of those phones.
+Some phones debut with fanfare -- the flagships, the moneymakers.
+Others are unceremoniously ushered into a lineup -- stinkers from the beginning.
+But there's a third group that lack the flash, but are still worth a look.
+And the Sprint Flash is one of those phones.

-The Flash, made by ZTE, arrived to stores without hoopla -- blink and you'll miss it -- but it features software and a screen worthy of a much flashier release.
-If you're on Sprint, and you're looking for a mid-range device with top-notch multimedia, the Flash is a good pick, even if its 12-megapixel camera doesn't work as well as it suggests.
+The Flash, made by China-based ZTE, arrived to stores without hoopla -- blink and you'll miss it -- but its screen and camera are worthy of a more high-profile release.
+So if you're on a budget, but still want top-notch features -- and who doesn't? -- it's a great bang for the buck, even if all 12-megapixels doesn't work as well as advertised.

-First, what's good about this camera: the editing options and filters are very generous.
+The editing and filter options are very generous, though.
 Not only do you get six shooting modes, including a decent panorama mode, you also get 10 picture sizes, six ISO options and five white balances.
-There are even 11 Instagram-like filters -- you can also just download Instagram, if you like to double-filter your pictures.
-You can manually adjust contrast and saturation, and set five shutter interval modes, for when you want to take more than one picture at a time.
-Auto-focus, face recognition, geo-tagging, five bust modes... it'd be easier to list the settings it doesn't have -- and I can't even think of any.
+There are even 11 Instagram-like filters -- and you can download Instagram to double-up on the effects.
+You can manually adjust contrast and saturation, and set five shutter interval modes when you need to take multiple snaps.
+Auto-focus, face recognition, geo-tagging, five bust modes... it's all there.
+In fact, it'd be easier to list the features it doesn't have -- and I can't even think of any.

-As long as you're fine with an older version of Android, the Flash is a solid mid-range device.
-It's reasonably priced, too, making it one of the best bangs for the buck, even if the camera disappoints. ♦
+You're looking for a reasonably priced device, and don't mind an old version of Android.
+It's one of the best bangs for the buck, even if the camera disappoints.

 It's Not My Thing -- What Else Ya Got?